-The term ‘settlement’ means the applicant can stay in the UK without any time restrictions.
-Indefinite leave to remain (ILR) is an immigration status granted to a person who does not hold the right of abode in the United Kingdom (UK) and is permitted to stay in the UK without any time limit and is free to take up employment or study, without restriction.
+The term ‘settlement’ means that the applicant can stay in the UK without any time restrictions.
+Indefinite leave to remain (ILR) is an immigration status granted to a person who does not hold the right of abode in the United Kingdom (UK) but is permitted to stay in the UK without any time limit and is free to take up employment or study, without restriction.
 It is to be noted that Indefinite leave is not a permanent status.
-It lapse where the holder has stayed outside the United Kingdom for a continuous period of more than two years.
+It lapses where the holder has stayed outside the United Kingdom for a continuous period of more than two years

 (Click on the topics to know more)